By Caleb Freeman on hotpaperlantern.com, August 25, 2018.

 Even so, I’ve found that each episode is packed with wisdom I can take back to any of my colleagues – which I do.
 In fact, after listening to the recent episode featuring Margaret Stewart, VP of Product Design at Facebook, I felt so inspired that I typed up a long email recap for my team.

 Always remember the “why” behind numbers.

 Data is like a gateway drug.
-It opens so many opportunities for content creation, design work, and product developments, but it’s really only half the equation.
-Supplementing quantitative measurements with qualitative research and observations is what transforms data into an insight.
+It opens so many opportunities for content creation, design work, and product development, but it’s really only half the equation.
+Combining quantitative measurements with qualitative research and observations transforms data into insight.
 It’s the qualitative work we do that brings out the “why” behind the “what, how, where, how much, how long, etc.” our data is tracking.

 Data is also a luxury.
 Marketers are under a tremendous amount of pressure to provide hard data that proves ROI, but guess what?
 That isn’t always possible.
 Does that mean we halt all efforts with only qualitative proof points?
 If we did, we’d miss out on a lot of value.

 It’s easy to get in “production mode” and lose sight of the audience.
 Yes, it’s our job as design professionals to make experiences cool enough to pay attention to, but we have to remember who they’re for.
 We aren’t producing experiences for ourselves, we’re creating them for our users/customers/clients.